gcdeng/crypto-trading-bot-dca/README.md

    API_SECRET=YOUR_FTX_API_SECRET
    ```

-2. configure order parameters in `parameters.js`, check out that file for more details.
+2. configure portfolio and order parameters in `parameters.js`, check out that file for more details.

 3. run `npm start`, the bot will start placing orders but only one time.

-### How to run it automatically at recurring cycle
+### How to run it automatically at specific time or in specific intervals

 This project will deploy a cronjob service running on AWS Lambda & EventBridge to execute our investment script regularly by using [Serverless Framework](https://www.serverless.com/).